elypia/imagecaster/.gitlab/issue_templates/Feature Request.md

 ## Motivation
 <!--
-  Why is this a feature that should be implemented in Commandler rather than in your own project using it?
+  Why is this a feature that should be implemented in ImageCaster?
-  What makes this fundamental, or reusable, or of demand to other developers?
 -->
 This leaves the full responsibility of running commands to the configuration instead of having to divide up parts like commands between the configuration